CodingContributorsLair/BMICalculator/README.md

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/uses-html.svg)](https://forthebadge.com)

-### This is a BMI Calculator that is made specifically made for adults, but it needs YOUR CONTRIBUTIONS
+ This is a BMI Calculator that is made specifically made for adults, but you can still contribute.
+If you need help, follow the steps below.
+Remember, contributions to any of our repos = invitation.

 # How to contribute:

+### Prerequisites:
+### • Git/Git Bash

 ### 1. Fork the repository :